 This excessive greed has influenced politics to the point that corporate America owns most media, essentially buying our vote and getting us to elect politicians who, no matter which side wins, represent the interests of the wealthiest 2% of us almost exclusively against the remaining 98%.
 This was most obvious when they took money you earned through hard work and distributed it as bonuses for the people who made many of us homeless and drained our savings with risky and mislabeled investments.
 Today, our senators and congresspersons have concocted a bill which purchases a tax cut for the already excessively wealthy with the health and well-being of poor and middle class Americans and is designed to increase these inequities gradually over time.

 In our churches, our highest value is credulity; in believing a book which has been discredited many times in many ways.
 Few people believe that the Universe was created in six days six thousand years ago.
 Few people believe that disease is caused solely by sinful behavior.
 Few people expect anyone to live 900 years.
 I fail to see how unearned forgiveness ties logically to a leap of faith or makes someone a better person.
-And few people could even begin to explain the Trinity to anyone not raised in the culture, but we go to church every week, and we worship this stuff as “The Word of God.”
+And few people could even begin to explain the Trinity to anyone not raised in the culture, but we go to church every week, and we worship this stuff as either “The Word of God” or some font of unique wisdom unstead of what it really is: a tome that misguided Europe into the Dark and Middle Ages where there was no freedom for anyone, no science allowed that contradicted Christian dogma, stagnancy and constant warfare.

 We prowl the seven seas with nuclear submarines and threaten small countries like North Korea to do as we say (not as we do) and we believe this is right and just.
 We even have stories and justifications to explain our use of nuclear weapons and other weapons of mass destruction against civilians.
 We continue to produce plastic land mines, those undetectable instruments of indiscriminate violence while the rest of the world seeks to abolish their use.
 Many of us have guns in our homes and in our glove compartments and gun racks in the thoroughly disproved belief that guns deter violence.
 In our actions, and sometimes in our words, “might makes right.”
 Our powerful weaponry entitles us to bully others and to unilaterally decide what is “good” and what is “evil.”